labgem/microscope-user-doc/docs/index.rst

 Availability
 =================
 .. note::
-The MicroScope platform is available at this URL : https://www.genoscope.cns.fr/agc/microscope
+The MicroScope platform is available at this URL: https://www.genoscope.cns.fr/agc/microscope